DR WILLIAM MOONEY

 Specialty Sydney Rhinoplasty surgeon

 Dr Mooney is actively involved in research, education and has presented and been widely published locally and internationally on the topic of Facial Plastic Surgery and rhinoplasty.
 Dr Mooney has worked extensively in the public hospital system and philanthropic work is important to him, especially with regard to indigenous health.
 He has made over 50 trips to a clinic in Darwin, NT which serviced indigenous Australians as well as service men and women and local Darwinians.
-He is now a sitting member of ATSI advisory sub-committee to OHNS, RACS board, and is involved in outreach medicine to rural communities in NSW.
+He is has been a sitting member of ATSI advisory sub-committee to OHNS, RACS board, and is involved in outreach medicine to rural communities in NSW.

 Only trust your care to a fully qualified surgeon who is a Fellow of the Royal Australasian College of Surgeons, FRACS.
 Always ask your surgeon about their experience and formal training in your planned procedure.